 \\

-This construct mainly corresponds to the role of the product manager and designer.
-It is about how the system will actually be used from the end-user and customer perspectives.
-It represents the bridge between the needs and system requirements.
-One practitioner had experience that when working on an ML-based project, the software engineer was focused totally on the interaction and development of ML, infra, data components on the server side, but missed a small improvement on the UI side, which later turned out to be very impactful from the user engagement perspective (P1).
-So it's essential to cover this part in the process.
+SE4 mainly corresponds to the role of the product manager and designer.
+It is about how the system will be used from the end-user and customer perspectives.
+It represents the customer needs that lead to system requirements.
+One practitioner had experienced that when working on an ML-based project, the software engineer was focused totally on the interaction and development of ML, infra, and data components on the server side, but missed a small improvement on the UI side, which later turned out to be very impactful from the user engagement perspective (P1).
+So this part of the process is essential.